 Missing identification of sensitive company data

-Without experience what is company sensitive data, it is not possible to create an effective security policies and prevent sensitive data leaks.
+Without understanding what company sensitive data are, it is not possible to create an effective security policies and prevent sensitive data leaks.

 To determine what sensitive company data is, we recommend the following: